sgalles/ceylon-webgl/README.md

 Frankly ?
 I don't know.
 I mean, this use case is a micro benchmark as sush, and probably not the main target for Ceylon.

 And I happily admit that the Ceylon port is not on a par with the original JS example FPS-wise.
-I suspect it has something to do with the GC of the browser when to much Ceylon code is involved in the main render loop (hey, this thing is a micro benchmark as sush ! )
+I suspect it has something to do with the GC of the browser when to much Ceylon code is involved in the main render loop.
+But really I didn't investigate much.

 That's why I decided to keep a bit of native JS for the core render loop that must update a large array of floats (8000 elements at each frame).